Vernon Hills residents question misdiagnosed penicillin allergy symptoms

 Proper diagnosis is crucial for any suspected allergy.
 A thorough exam and diagnostic tests such as skin tests, blood tests, and/or a graded challenge can provide an accurate assessment for penicillin allergies.

-With locations in Elgin, Crystal Lake, and Lake Barrington, Dr. Askenazi and Dr. Hahn are easily accessible.
+With locations in Elgin and Crystal Lake, Dr. Askenazi and Dr. Hahn are easily accessible.
 If you experience allergy symptoms, call the office to schedule an appointment – 847 888 8802.